Why is Zone 2 training important

 Read: How does your metabolic health affect your body and joints?

-Mitochondria… the key to a healthier life.
+Mitochondria are the key to a healthier life and better performance.

 - the number of mitochondria you have.

-- the metabolic “flexibility” of your mitochondria- in many diseases, the mitochondria can only process glucose, and not fat.
-This inflexibility leads to significant downstream effects.
+- the metabolic “flexibility” of your mitochondria- in many diseases, the mitochondria can only process glucose and not fat.
+This “inflexibility” leads to significant downstream effects.

-Wendy hit the trails on a bright chilly Sunday in February.
+Wendy hit the trails on a bright, chilly Sunday in February.
 But this day was different.
 She stayed near the back of the pack.
 Hills made her more short of breath than usual.
 Perhaps it was just one of those days.

 Zone 2 Heart Rate Training…